chris-short/devopsish.com/content/post/117/index.md

 [Common Assumptions to Avoid When Starting with Kubernetes](https://blog.flux7.com/common-assumptions-to-avoid-when-starting-with-kubernetes) — Assumptions are the devil (they're why this e-mail has had delivery issues lately).

-[Silence Is Violence](https://www.xaprb.com/blog/silence-is-violence/) — "If I don’t object, I’m floating in the swift, powerful river of male supremacy.
-If I don’t object, I’m his ally."
+[Silence Is Violence](https://www.xaprb.com/blog/silence-is-violence/) — "If I don't object, I'm floating in the swift, powerful river of male supremacy.
+If I don't object, I'm his ally."

 ## Process